nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hids.rst

 The HID Service application module initializes and configures the |GATT_HID|.
 The application module registers the HID report map and every HID report that was enabled in the application configuration.
-Detailed information about HID-related configuration in nRF Desktop is available in the :ref:`nrf_desktop_hid_state` documentation.
+For detailed information about the HID-related configuration in the nRF Desktop, see the :ref:`nrf_desktop_hid_configuration` documentation.

 Sending HID input reports
 =========================